eurisko-us/eurisko-us.github.io/_pages/about.md

 <br><br><b>What kinds of things are the students building?</b><br>

 <font size="3em">In the very first semester, students write their own Matrix, DataFrame, and Graph classes in Python from scratch, and begin writing their own machine learning library.
-Students also implement their own games (ranging from simple games like snake to a large-scale game, Space Empires) and develop intelligent game-playing agents.
+It only gets better from there!
+Among other things, students also implement their own games (ranging from simple games like snake to a large-scale game, Space Empires) and develop intelligent game-playing agents.
 Additionally, they write academic blog posts and are exposed to the basics of SQL, C++, and Haskell.</font>

 <br><br><b>Where does the name "Eurisko" come from?</b><br>